Obama taps White House brew on the campaign trail

 The White House Honey Ale started making appearances at White House events in 2011.

-When Washington left office in 1797, he went on to become the largest whiskey producer for a young nation.

-Since Washington, the presidential liquor cabinet has mostly been well-stocked, from Thomas Jefferson's imported wines, and Franklin D. Roosevelt's martinis, to Bill Clinton's preferred Grey Goose vodka on the rocks at Cafe Milano in Washington.

-Those occupying the Oval Office have been known to drink, with a few presidential exceptions, including George W. Bush, who swore off alcohol by the time he reached the White House.
+Since colonial times, those occupying the Oval Office have been known to drink with a few presidential exceptions, including George W. Bush who swore off alcohol by the time he reached the White House.

-Prohibition, when alcohol was illegal from 1920-1933, halted some of the fun.
-But even the White House was not completely dry; President Warren G. Harding snuck in an expansive collection of liquor to supply his famous cocktail parties.

-Garrett Peck, an expert on the country's history with alcohol, said a more recent "defining moment" that changed how Americans viewed presidents and booze was when Ronald Reagan was photographed with a glass of white wine -- of course, plucked from his home state of California.